cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - CrypTool now remembers its main window position and size and uses this when it is restarted.

+- User convenience: Especially helpful for new users who did not use online help and asked about the meaning of the icon the icon used to paste keys from the internal key store into several modal dialogs now carries a tool tip.

 - Many small improvements in the masks (user interface), e.g. elapsed-time dialog for the AKS test; text in about box can be marked and copied; time and number of found factors are shown at once in the factorization dialog;